kdricemt/kdricemt.github.io/_pages/about.md

 kiiyama{at}stanford.edu

 ## Recent News
+- May.1 2026 Our paper on satellite clock fault detection using rigid graph theory is now available on [NAVIGATION](https://navi.ion.org/content/73/1/navi.764)
 - Feb.26 2026  I passed my Ph.D. defense!
 The slides for the presentations are available [here](https://drive.google.com/file/d/12F4G9U7KhhXIy83Cb4gy6SoHh23D9SQV/view?usp=sharing).
 - Feb 2026  We will be giving a new lecture on Lunar PNT (AA278: Lunar Positioning, Navigation, and Timing) in the upcoming spring quarter!
 - Sep.14 2025  An article about Lunar PNT research in Stanford NAV Lab is available at the [latest issue of Inside GNSS](https://insidegnss.com/can-satellite-based-radionavigation-be-extended-to-the-moon-and-other-extraterrestrial-bodies/)